luwzko/Reverse-Shell/README.md

 # Reverse-Shell
 Reverse Shell
-Shell exploit for passing commands in python, built in .exe
+Reverse-Shell exploit for passing commands to victim's PC, coded in Python, but made into .exe for easier haxing.